Regular opening Times:

-Call us on 028 51948 or email us on firstname.lastname@example.org to make a reservation.
-We always welcome walk-ins, but to be safe it is best to have a booking.
+Call us on 028 51948 or email us at firstname.lastname@example.org to make a reservation.
+We always welcome walk-ins, but to be safe it is best to have a booking or call ahead.

-Good Things is the creation of chef, boss and mother extrodinaire, Carmel Somers.
+Good Things is the creation of chef, boss and mother extraordinaire, Carmel Somers.
 Carmel is a passionate chef who cooks simple and fresh food.
 Her timeline goes something like this…

 Carmel trained in Paris after being told if she wanted to learn about good food: